Karql/elastalert2-server/README.md

 }
 ```

-ElastAlert also expects a `elastalert.yaml` with at least the following options.
+ElastAlert2 also expects a `elastalert.yaml` with at least the following options.
 ```yaml
 # The elasticsearch hostname for metadata writeback
 # Note that every rule can have its own elasticsearch host